scalafx/scalafx.github.io/index.md

 overview: true
 ---

-ScalaFX is a UI DSL written within the Scala Language that sits on top of JavaFX 2 and JavaFX 8.
+ScalaFX is a UI DSL written within the Scala Language that sits on top of JavaFX.
 Every ScalaFX application is also a valid Scala application.
-It supports full interoperability with Java and can run anywhere the Java Virtual Machine (JVM) and JavaFX2 or JavaFX8 are supported.
+It supports full interoperability with Java and can run anywhere the Java Virtual Machine (JVM) and JavaFX are supported.

 ScalaFX uses a simple, hierarchical pattern for creating new objects and building up the scene graph.
 Here is a simple, complete application example that creates a new stage (window) with a rectangle that changes color based on mouse events: